- Side Effects

 Are Rituxan and Actemra the Same Thing?

 Rituxan and Actemra belong to different drug classes.
-Actemra is an immunosuppressive agent and Rituxan is a cancer medication.
+Actemra is an interleukin-6 (IL-6) receptor antagonist and Rituxan is a CD20-directed cytolytic antibody.

 What Are Possible Side Effects of Rituxan?

 - Infusion-related reactions.
 Infusion-related reactions are very common side effects of Rituxan treatment.
 Serious infusion-related reactions can happen during your infusion or within 24 hours after your infusion of Rituxan.
 Your healthcare provider should give you medicines before your infusion of Rituxan to decrease your chance of having a severe infusion-related reaction.
 Tell your healthcare provider or get medical help right away if you get any of these symptoms during or after an infusion of Rituxan:

 - Severe skin and mouth reactions.
 Tell your healthcare provider or get medical help right away if you get any of these symptoms at any time during your treatment with Rituxan:

 - painful sores or ulcers on your skin, lips or in your mouth

 - peeling skin